Moisture cure polyurethane: Application

 Thermal and mechanical properties of moisture cured polyurethane-urea /clay nanocomposite coatings have been studied in relationship to clay dispersion and intercalation of clay platelets in the urethane-urea matrix.
 Coatings were prepared by moisture curing of IPDI capped hydroxyl terminated polybutadiene/clay dispersions in a relative humidity (RH) of 50% at 25 °C. Moisture cured polyurethane–urea coatings have been made by reacting 1,2,3-triazole rich polyether polyols with HMDI at NCO/OH eq. ratio of 1.2 to obtain isocyanate-terminated polyurethane prepolymers.
 The prepolymers were cured under atmospheric moisture to make polyurethane–urea free films.
+Actually, due to the poor mechanical properties caused by the curing method, the MCPU's application is limited.
+But it is possible to enhance the strength by introducing multiple hydrogen bonds and changing the microphase separation structure.